KUPR 99.9

 Picture

-Jerry DiTata interviewed Las Cruces musician Zach Caruso on KUPR talking about the new record "Afternoons With Miss Jones", touring, and some tracks from his last album "Might Be The Rain".
+Jerry DiTata interviewed Las Cruces musician Zach Caruso in April 2016 for KUPR talking about the new record "Afternoons With Miss Jones", touring, and some tracks from his last album "Might Be The Rain".

 Picture